au-ts/sddf/examples/serial/README.md

 ## Running/using

-Upon booting the system image, the following will be outputted to the terminal:
+Upon booting the system image, you will see the following output:

 ```
 Attempting to use the server printf! -- FROM SERVER 2